USS Sturtevant (DE-239): Conversion to radar picket ship

 On 31 October 1956, Sturtevant entered the Philadelphia Naval Shipyard for conversion to a radar picket destroyer escort ship.
 The conversion process lasted until 5 October 1957, when she was recommissioned as DER-239.
 On 7 February 1958, she departed Philadelphia, Pennsylvania, for the Pacific Ocean, calling at Newport, Rhode Island; San Juan, Puerto Rico; Rodman in the Panama Canal Zone; Acapulco, Mexico; and San Diego, California, before arriving in Pearl Harbor on 18 March.
 Upon completion of further training in Hawaii, she became one of the original ships of the Pacific Early Warning Barrier.

 Final decommissioning and fate

 She continued to so serve in the Pacific Fleet until June 1960, when she was placed out of commission and berthed with the San Diego, California, Group of the Pacific Reserve Fleet.
 There she remained until the fall of 1972 when an inspection and survey board found her to be unfit for further naval service.
-Her name was struck from the Navy list on 1 December 1972; and, on 20 September 1973, her hulk was sold to the National Metal and Steel Corp., Terminal Island, California, for scrapping.
+Her name was struck from the Navy list on 1 December 1972; and, on 20 September 1973, her hulk was sold to the National Metal and Steel Corporation, Terminal Island, California, for scrapping.